ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

         {

             var apiInstance = new DefaultApi();
-            var minCarbs = 10;  // decimal? | The minimum number of carbohydrates in grams the recipe must have. (optional) var maxCarbs = 100;  // decimal? | The maximum number of carbohydrates in grams the recipe can have. (optional) var minProtein = 10;  // decimal? | The minimum number of protein in grams the recipe must have. (optional) var maxProtein = 100;  // decimal? | The maximum number of protein in grams the recipe can have. (optional) var minCalories = 50;  // decimal? | The minimum number of calories the recipe must have. (optional) var maxCalories = 800;  // decimal? | The maximum number of calories the recipe can have. (optional) var minFat = 1;  // decimal? | The minimum number of fat in grams the recipe must have. (optional) var maxFat = 100;  // decimal? | The maximum number of fat in grams the recipe can have. (optional) var minAlcohol = 0;  // decimal? | The minimum number of alcohol in grams the recipe must have. (optional) var maxAlcohol = 100;  // decimal? | The maximum number of alcohol in grams the recipe must have. (optional) var minCaffeine = 0;  // decimal? | The minimum number of milligrams of caffeine the recipe must have. (optional) var maxCaffeine = 100;  // decimal? | The maximum number of alcohol in grams the recipe must have. (optional) var minCopper = 0;  // decimal? | The minimum number of copper in milligrams the recipe must have. (optional) var maxCopper = 100;  // decimal? | The maximum number of copper in milligrams the recipe must have. (optional) var minCalcium = 0;  // decimal? | The minimum number of calcium in milligrams the recipe must have. (optional) var maxCalcium = 100;  // decimal? | The maximum number of calcium in milligrams the recipe must have. (optional) var minCholine = 0;  // decimal? | The minimum number of choline in milligrams the recipe must have. (optional) var maxCholine = 100;  // decimal? | The maximum number of choline in milligrams the recipe can have. (optional) var minCholesterol = 0;  // decimal? | The minimum number of cholesterol in milligrams the recipe must have. (optional) var maxCholesterol = 100;  // decimal? | The maximum number of cholesterol in milligrams the recipe must have. (optional) var minFluoride = 0;  // decimal? | The minimum number of fluoride in milligrams the recipe must have. (optional) var maxFluoride = 100;  // decimal? | The maximum number of fluoride in milligrams the recipe can have. (optional) var minSaturatedFat = 0;  // decimal? | The minimum number of saturated fat in grams the recipe must have. (optional) var maxSaturatedFat = 100;  // decimal? | The maximum number of saturated fat in grams the recipe must have. (optional) var minVitaminA = 0;  // decimal? | The minimum number of Vitamin A in IU the recipe must have. (optional) var maxVitaminA = 100;  // decimal? | The maximum number of Vitamin A in IU the recipe must have. (optional) var minVitaminC = 0;  // decimal? | The minimum number of Vitamin C milligrams the recipe must have. (optional) var maxVitaminC = 100;  // decimal? | The maximum number of Vitamin C in milligrams the recipe can have. (optional) var minVitaminD = 0;  // decimal? | The minimum number of Vitamin D in micrograms the recipe must have. (optional) var maxVitaminD = 100;  // decimal? | The maximum number of Vitamin D in micrograms the recipe must have. (optional) var minVitaminE = 0;  // decimal? | The minimum number of Vitamin E in milligrams the recipe must have. (optional) var maxVitaminE = 100;  // decimal? | The maximum number of Vitamin E in milligrams the recipe must have. (optional) var minVitaminK = 0;  // decimal? | The minimum number of Vitamin K in micrograms the recipe must have. (optional) var maxVitaminK = 100;  // decimal? | The maximum number of Vitamin K in micrograms the recipe must have. (optional) var minVitaminB1 = 0;  // decimal? | The minimum number of Vitamin B1 in milligrams the recipe must have. (optional) var maxVitaminB1 = 100;  // decimal? | The maximum number of Vitamin B1 in milligrams the recipe must have. (optional) var minVitaminB2 = 0;  // decimal? | The minimum number of Vitamin B2 in milligrams the recipe must have. (optional) var maxVitaminB2 = 100;  // decimal? | The maximum number of Vitamin B2 in milligrams the recipe must have. (optional) var minVitaminB5 = 0;  // decimal? | The minimum number of Vitamin B5 in milligrams the recipe must have. (optional) var maxVitaminB5 = 100;  // decimal? | The maximum number of Vitamin B5 in milligrams the recipe can have. (optional) var minVitaminB3 = 0;  // decimal? | The minimum number of Vitamin B3 in milligrams the recipe must have. (optional) var maxVitaminB3 = 100;  // decimal? | The maximum number of Vitamin B3 in milligrams the recipe can have. (optional) var minVitaminB6 = 0;  // decimal? | The minimum number of Vitamin B6 in milligrams the recipe must have. (optional) var maxVitaminB6 = 100;  // decimal? | The maximum number of Vitamin B6 in milligrams the recipe can have. (optional) var minVitaminB12 = 0;  // decimal? | The minimum number of Vitamin B12 in micrograms the recipe must have. (optional) var maxVitaminB12 = 100;  // decimal? | The maximum number of Vitamin B12 in micrograms the recipe must have. (optional) var minFiber = 0;  // decimal? | The minimum number of fiber in grams the recipe must have. (optional) var maxFiber = 100;  // decimal? | The maximum number of fiber in grams the recipe must have. (optional) var minFolate = 0;  // decimal? | The minimum number of folate in grams the recipe must have. (optional) var maxFolate = 100;  // decimal? | The maximum number of folate in grams the recipe must have. (optional) var minFolicAcid = 0;  // decimal? | The minimum number of folic acid in grams the recipe must have. (optional) var maxFolicAcid = 100;  // decimal? | The maximum number of folic acid in grams the recipe must have. (optional) var minIodine = 0;  // decimal? | The minimum number of Iodine in grams the recipe must have. (optional) var maxIodine = 100;  // decimal? | The maximum number of iodine in grams the recipe must have. (optional) var minIron = 0;  // decimal? | The minimum number of iron in milligrams the recipe must have. (optional) var maxIron = 100;  // decimal? | The maximum number of iron in milligrams the recipe can have. (optional) var minMagnesium = 0;  // decimal? | The minimum number of magnesium in milligrams the recipe must have. (optional) var maxMagnesium = 100;  // decimal? | The maximum number of magnesium in milligrams the recipe can have. (optional) var minManganese = 0;  // decimal? | The minimum number of manganese in milligrams the recipe must have. (optional) var maxManganese = 100;  // decimal? | The maximum number of manganese in milligrams the recipe can have. (optional) var minPhosphorus = 0;  // decimal? | The minimum number of phosphorus in milligrams the recipe must have. (optional) var maxPhosphorus = 100;  // decimal? | The maximum number of phosphorus in milligrams the recipe can have. (optional) var minPotassium = 0;  // decimal? | The minimum number of potassium in milligrams the recipe must have. (optional) var maxPotassium = 100;  // decimal? | The maximum number of potassium in milligrams the recipe can have. (optional) var minSelenium = 0;  // decimal? | The minimum number of selenium in grams the recipe must have. (optional) var maxSelenium = 100;  // decimal? | The maximum number of selenium in grams the recipe must have. (optional) var minSodium = 0;  // decimal? | The minimum number of sodium in milligrams the recipe must have. (optional) var maxSodium = 100;  // decimal? | The maximum number of sodium in milligrams the recipe must have. (optional) var minSugar = 0;  // decimal? | The minimum number of sugar in grams the recipe must have. (optional) var maxSugar = 100;  // decimal? | The maximum number of sugar in grams the recipe must have. (optional) var minZinc = 0;  // decimal? | The minimum number of zinc in milligrams the recipe must have. (optional) var maxZinc = 100;  // decimal? | The maximum number of zinc in milligrams the recipe can have. (optional) var offset = 0;  // decimal? | The offset number for paging (between 0 and 990). (optional) var number = 10;  // decimal? | The number of expected results (between 1 and 100). (optional) var random = false;  // bool? | If true, every request will give you a random set of recipes within the requested limits. (optional) var limitLicense = true;  // bool? | Whether the recipes should have an open license that allows for displaying with proper attribution. (optional)
+            var minCarbs = 10;  // decimal? | The minimum amount of carbohydrates in grams the recipe must have. (optional) var maxCarbs = 100;  // decimal? | The maximum amount of carbohydrates in grams the recipe can have. (optional) var minProtein = 10;  // decimal? | The minimum amount of protein in grams the recipe must have. (optional) var maxProtein = 100;  // decimal? | The maximum amount of protein in grams the recipe can have. (optional) var minCalories = 50;  // decimal? | The minimum amount of calories the recipe must have. (optional) var maxCalories = 800;  // decimal? | The maximum amount of calories the recipe can have. (optional) var minFat = 1;  // decimal? | The minimum amount of fat in grams the recipe must have. (optional) var maxFat = 100;  // decimal? | The maximum amount of fat in grams the recipe can have. (optional) var minAlcohol = 0;  // decimal? | The minimum amount of alcohol in grams the recipe must have. (optional) var maxAlcohol = 100;  // decimal? | The maximum amount of alcohol in grams the recipe can have. (optional) var minCaffeine = 0;  // decimal? | The minimum amount of caffeine in milligrams the recipe must have. (optional) var maxCaffeine = 100;  // decimal? | The maximum amount of caffeine in milligrams the recipe can have. (optional) var minCopper = 0;  // decimal? | The minimum amount of copper in milligrams the recipe must have. (optional) var maxCopper = 100;  // decimal? | The maximum amount of copper in milligrams the recipe can have. (optional) var minCalcium = 0;  // decimal? | The minimum amount of calcium in milligrams the recipe must have. (optional) var maxCalcium = 100;  // decimal? | The maximum amount of calcium in milligrams the recipe can have. (optional) var minCholine = 0;  // decimal? | The minimum amount of choline in milligrams the recipe must have. (optional) var maxCholine = 100;  // decimal? | The maximum amount of choline in milligrams the recipe can have. (optional) var minCholesterol = 0;  // decimal? | The minimum amount of cholesterol in milligrams the recipe must have. (optional) var maxCholesterol = 100;  // decimal? | The maximum amount of cholesterol in milligrams the recipe can have. (optional) var minFluoride = 0;  // decimal? | The minimum amount of fluoride in milligrams the recipe must have. (optional) var maxFluoride = 100;  // decimal? | The maximum amount of fluoride in milligrams the recipe can have. (optional) var minSaturatedFat = 0;  // decimal? | The minimum amount of saturated fat in grams the recipe must have. (optional) var maxSaturatedFat = 100;  // decimal? | The maximum amount of saturated fat in grams the recipe can have. (optional) var minVitaminA = 0;  // decimal? | The minimum amount of Vitamin A in IU the recipe must have. (optional) var maxVitaminA = 100;  // decimal? | The maximum amount of Vitamin A in IU the recipe can have. (optional) var minVitaminC = 0;  // decimal? | The minimum amount of Vitamin C in milligrams the recipe must have. (optional) var maxVitaminC = 100;  // decimal? | The maximum amount of Vitamin C in milligrams the recipe can have. (optional) var minVitaminD = 0;  // decimal? | The minimum amount of Vitamin D in micrograms the recipe must have. (optional) var maxVitaminD = 100;  // decimal? | The maximum amount of Vitamin D in micrograms the recipe can have. (optional) var minVitaminE = 0;  // decimal? | The minimum amount of Vitamin E in milligrams the recipe must have. (optional) var maxVitaminE = 100;  // decimal? | The maximum amount of Vitamin E in milligrams the recipe can have. (optional) var minVitaminK = 0;  // decimal? | The minimum amount of Vitamin K in micrograms the recipe must have. (optional) var maxVitaminK = 100;  // decimal? | The maximum amount of Vitamin K in micrograms the recipe can have. (optional) var minVitaminB1 = 0;  // decimal? | The minimum amount of Vitamin B1 in milligrams the recipe must have. (optional) var maxVitaminB1 = 100;  // decimal? | The maximum amount of Vitamin B1 in milligrams the recipe can have. (optional) var minVitaminB2 = 0;  // decimal? | The minimum amount of Vitamin B2 in milligrams the recipe must have. (optional) var maxVitaminB2 = 100;  // decimal? | The maximum amount of Vitamin B2 in milligrams the recipe can have. (optional) var minVitaminB5 = 0;  // decimal? | The minimum amount of Vitamin B5 in milligrams the recipe must have. (optional) var maxVitaminB5 = 100;  // decimal? | The maximum amount of Vitamin B5 in milligrams the recipe can have. (optional) var minVitaminB3 = 0;  // decimal? | The minimum amount of Vitamin B3 in milligrams the recipe must have. (optional) var maxVitaminB3 = 100;  // decimal? | The maximum amount of Vitamin B3 in milligrams the recipe can have. (optional) var minVitaminB6 = 0;  // decimal? | The minimum amount of Vitamin B6 in milligrams the recipe must have. (optional) var maxVitaminB6 = 100;  // decimal? | The maximum amount of Vitamin B6 in milligrams the recipe can have. (optional) var minVitaminB12 = 0;  // decimal? | The minimum amount of Vitamin B12 in micrograms the recipe must have. (optional) var maxVitaminB12 = 100;  // decimal? | The maximum amount of Vitamin B12 in micrograms the recipe can have. (optional) var minFiber = 0;  // decimal? | The minimum amount of fiber in grams the recipe must have. (optional) var maxFiber = 100;  // decimal? | The maximum amount of fiber in grams the recipe can have. (optional) var minFolate = 0;  // decimal? | The minimum amount of folate in grams the recipe must have. (optional) var maxFolate = 100;  // decimal? | The maximum amount of folate in grams the recipe can have. (optional) var minFolicAcid = 0;  // decimal? | The minimum amount of folic acid in grams the recipe must have. (optional) var maxFolicAcid = 100;  // decimal? | The maximum amount of folic acid in grams the recipe can have. (optional) var minIodine = 0;  // decimal? | The minimum amount of iodine in grams the recipe must have. (optional) var maxIodine = 100;  // decimal? | The maximum amount of iodine in grams the recipe can have. (optional) var minIron = 0;  // decimal? | The minimum amount of iron in milligrams the recipe must have. (optional) var maxIron = 100;  // decimal? | The maximum amount of iron in milligrams the recipe can have. (optional) var minMagnesium = 0;  // decimal? | The minimum amount of magnesium in milligrams the recipe must have. (optional) var maxMagnesium = 100;  // decimal? | The maximum amount of magnesium in milligrams the recipe can have. (optional) var minManganese = 0;  // decimal? | The minimum amount of manganese in milligrams the recipe must have. (optional) var maxManganese = 100;  // decimal? | The maximum amount of manganese in milligrams the recipe can have. (optional) var minPhosphorus = 0;  // decimal? | The minimum amount of phosphorus in milligrams the recipe must have. (optional) var maxPhosphorus = 100;  // decimal? | The maximum amount of phosphorus in milligrams the recipe can have. (optional) var minPotassium = 0;  // decimal? | The minimum amount of potassium in milligrams the recipe must have. (optional) var maxPotassium = 100;  // decimal? | The maximum amount of potassium in milligrams the recipe can have. (optional) var minSelenium = 0;  // decimal? | The minimum amount of selenium in grams the recipe must have. (optional) var maxSelenium = 100;  // decimal? | The maximum amount of selenium in grams the recipe can have. (optional) var minSodium = 0;  // decimal? | The minimum amount of sodium in milligrams the recipe must have. (optional) var maxSodium = 100;  // decimal? | The maximum amount of sodium in milligrams the recipe can have. (optional) var minSugar = 0;  // decimal? | The minimum amount of sugar in grams the recipe must have. (optional) var maxSugar = 100;  // decimal? | The maximum amount of sugar in grams the recipe can have. (optional) var minZinc = 0;  // decimal? | The minimum amount of zinc in milligrams the recipe must have. (optional) var maxZinc = 100;  // decimal? | The maximum amount of zinc in milligrams the recipe can have. (optional) var offset = 0;  // decimal? | The offset number for paging (between 0 and 990). (optional) var number = 10;  // decimal? | The number of expected results (between 1 and 100). (optional) var random = false;  // bool? | If true, every request will give you a random set of recipes within the requested limits. (optional) var limitLicense = true;  // bool? | Whether the recipes should have an open license that allows display with proper attribution. (optional)

             try
             {